aleho/gnome-shell-volume-mixer/README.md

 Requirements
 ------------

-- PulseAudio (for retrieval of card details)
+- PulseAudio / libpulse.so, Python (for retrieval of card details)
 - gettext (for building of language files)
 - nodejs / npm (styles and linting)
 - glib2 bin (schema compilation)